deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

     # Save spin systems to file
     sim.export_spin_systems("example.mrsys")

 Now the file ``example.mrsys`` holds a JSON representation of the spin system objects.
 The extension of the file is irrelevant; however, we strongly encourage using ``.mrsys`` to adhere to the convention.

 Just as spin systems can be saved to a file, spin systems can be loaded from a file.
-This can be useful when working with a large number of spin systems in multiple Python scripts.
-Here we load the spin system file, ``example.mrsys``, into a new simulator using the method
+Loading spin systems is useful when working with a large number of spin systems over multiple Python scripts.
+Here we load the spin system file, ``example.mrsys``, into a new simulator using the method :meth:`~mrsimulator.Simulator.load_spin_systems`.
-:meth:`~mrsimulator.Simulator.load_spin_systems`.

 .. code-block:: python